Europe Vehicle Rental Market Size and Share

 Leisure/tourism generated the majority of 2024 transactions and accounted for 60.15% market share, thanks to Mediterranean recovery, record arrivals, and extended shoulder seasons.
 Yield management is paramount as price-sensitive tourists search for budget options, yet upgrade rates rise when larger luggage capacity or premium branding is desired.

-Corporate demand, though slower to rebound, delivers higher average daily revenue and lower seasonality, expected to foresee a growth of 8.10% CAGR by 2030.
+Although slower to rebound, corporate demand generates higher average daily revenue with lower seasonality and is forecast to grow at an 8.10% CAGR to 2030.
 Sustainability metrics influence vehicle selection here, with firms piloting CO₂ dashboards and preferring hybrid or electric models.
 Bleisure trips blend the two segments, elongating rental periods and favouring higher-trim vehicles, underpinning a more balanced all-year utilisation profile for the Europe vehicle rental market.

 By Vehicle Class: SUVs Accelerate While Economy Maintains Lead